IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 **Roles:** Here you can reference a full list of roles that can be assigned to users of your dataverse.
 Each role lists the permissions that it offers.

-FIXME: Improve this note: Please note that even on a newly created dataverse, you may see user and groups have already been granted a role if your installation has ``:InheritParentAdmins`` set to true.
+Please note that even on a newly created dataverse, you may see user and groups have already been granted the Admininstrator role if your installation has ``:InheritParentAdmins`` set to true.
 For more on this setting, see the :doc:`/installation/config` section of the Installation Guide.

 Setting Access Configurations
 ---------------------------------------------